 TURF AUTHORITIES OF INDIA

-The Turf Authorities of India comprise of the following five main race clubs in India:
+The Turf Authorities of India comprise of the following six main race clubs in India:

 - Royal Western India Turf Club, Ltd. racing at Mumbai and Pune